“Near genius at making complex ideas understandable” — Jerry Pournelle

 “Just Say No to Microsoft is [One of the most interesting overviews of modern desktop computing history that’s ever been written… possibly a watershed event.” — John Dvorak (for more reviews, see Reviews).

 Tony offers consulting and freelance writing services to develop or improve thought leadership, corporate and product messaging, branding, communications strategies, PR, and customer reference programs in order to increase sales performance and market share.
-Clients include Adobe, BEA/Oracle, Citrix, FileMaker, McAfee, SumTotal Systems, and Sun.
+Clients include Adobe, BEA/Oracle, Citrix, FileMaker, Google, McAfee, SumTotal Systems, and Sun.
 “Tony Bove is a technologist and writer who ‘gets it’ and possesses the business savvy to make a real difference in an organization.”
 (Product Manager at Adobe)

 Tony also founded Desktop Publishing/Publish magazine and the Inside Report on New Media newsletter, and he wrote the weekly Macintosh column for Computer Currents for a decade, as well as articles and columns for a variety of publications including NeXTWORLD, the Chicago Tribune Sunday Technology Section, Macintosh Today, the Prodigy online network, and NewMedia (see Resume).

 “I’ve come to think of him as the Isaac Asimov of tech publishing.
 His writing is always clever, engaging, clear, and solid.
 Tony is one of the best there is at explaining technology to the general public.
 He also has an enviable record in spotting the trends before they are trends.
 His early writing on desktop publishing helped launch the field, and his bestselling books on Adobe Illustrator and Macromedia Director were all first of their kind.” — Michael Swaine, Editor, PragPub